criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/OnSiteRecommendationApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         OnSiteRecommendationApi apiInstance = new OnSiteRecommendationApi(defaultClient);
-        Integer catalogid = 56; // Integer | the identifier of the catalog to query InbotDiscussionBodyModel inbotDiscussionBodyModel = new InbotDiscussionBodyModel(); // InbotDiscussionBodyModel |
+        String catalogid = "catalogid_example"; // String | the identifier of the catalog to query InbotDiscussionBodyModel inbotDiscussionBodyModel = new InbotDiscussionBodyModel(); // InbotDiscussionBodyModel |
         try {
             MessageBodyModel result = apiInstance.chatbotProductRecommendations(catalogid, inbotDiscussionBodyModel);